Flotomate/product_docs/source/package-deployment/sp-computer-management.rst

 You have complete control over Computers with respect to the following:

--  What Packages to deploy?
+-  What Packages/Registry entries to deploy?

 -  How to deploy the Packages (:doc:`Deployment Policy <sp-setting-up-a-deployment-policy>`).